mufflyt/mystery_shopper/README.md

 ```

 # Analysis using Marcos' Code
+* Please see Marcos' original code in the directory folder: Test-Marcos-v6---Reviewer-comments-+-Revision-2.html
-'/Users/tylermuffly/Dropbox (Personal)/Mystery shopper/mystery_shopper/Corbi study/ENT/code/Marcos/final ENT results of Marcos code.Rmd':  Permission was given by Marcos for us to change his code and use it for the ENT study.
+* '/Users/tylermuffly/Dropbox (Personal)/Mystery shopper/mystery_shopper/Corbi study/ENT/code/Marcos/final ENT results of Marcos code.Rmd':  Permission was given by Marcos for us to change his code and use it for the ENT study.

 ## Nightly e-mail to the team
 ```r